-I chose to discuss trail distance first because this can be a huge challenge for some children.
+I chose to discuss trail distance first because this can be a huge challenge when hiking with kids.
 My older daughter Bella does pretty good on any hike that’s not over 4 or 5 miles.
 She loves to walk, look for sticks and stones along the way, and does anything to stay busy on the trail.
 My youngest daughter Isa is the complete opposite though.
 Not even half a mile into our hike and she gets bored, tired, wants to be held, sits in the middle of the trail, cries and whines, you name it.
 We have seen it all with her.

 When we choose our trails we always look at the distance of the trail.
 Not the distance to get to the other side but the total distance.
 We look for something that they both can do and prepare accordingly.
 Isa is still at an age where I can carry her in my Ergo for when she gets tired.
 I also take a bag with a scavenger hunt for her to do on the trail which keeps her busy and hiking longer.
 Despite that I still need to know their limit.
 Along with the trail distance I also have to take other factors into consideration.